pudly/schmopera-hugo/content/articles/boston-baroque-s-louisa-muller-on-amadigi.md

 </figure>

-Arturo Fernandez:

-Why Amadigi in particular?
-I don't really know Amadigi super well.
+**AF:** Why _Amadigi_ in particular?
+I don't really know _Amadigi_ super well.

-Louisa Muller:

-No one else does either.
+**LM:** No one else does either.

-Arturo Fernandez:

-So, that's probably the main thing.
+**AF:** So, that's probably the main thing.

-Louisa Muller:

-Yeah.
+**LM:** Yeah.
 Martin Pearlman and I were talking about why has it not been done more?
-And we haven't really

-come up with a satisfactory answer because it's actually a real jewel of a piece.
-It has one aria that most

-people have heard, but besides that, it has lots of other really wonderful set pieces and it's just four

-singers.
-I mean, it feels eminently practical for sort of the moment that we're in with lit different spaces,

-and coming out of a big opera house.
+And we haven't really come up with a satisfactory answer because it's actually a real jewel of a piece.
+It has one aria that most people have heard, but besides that, it has lots of other really wonderful set pieces and it's just four singers.
+I mean, it feels eminently practical for sort of the moment that we're in with lit different spaces, and coming out of a big opera house.

-Arturo Fernandez:

-They probably still do a million da capo arias.
+**AF:** They probably still do a million _da capo_ arias.

-Louisa Muller:

-Well, of course!
+**LM:** Well, of course!
 We wouldn't want to disappoint.
 And some really great ones, you know?

 <figure data-type="image">{{% md %}}{{% /md %}}